Arncliffe Market Gardens

-Arncliffe Market Gardens is a heritage-listed market garden at 212 West Botany Street, Banksia, Bayside Council, New South Wales, Australia.
+Arncliffe Market Gardens is a heritage-listed market garden at 212 West Botany Street, Banksia, New South Wales, a suburb of Sydney, Australia.
 It was established from 1892 by Sun Kuong-War.
 It is also known as West Botany Street Market Gardens, Rockdale Market Gardens and Chinese Market Gardens.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The site demonstrates prolonged and continuous use as a market garden.
 The site was first occupied as market gardens in 1892 by Sung Kuong War, Lee How and Sin Hop Sing.
 A 1930 aerial photograph shows the site still occupied as a market garden.
 Market gardens such as this played an important role in food production for the local and regional community, particularly during the Great Depression and Post and Inter-War periods.
 For much of the Great Depression, Chinese market gardens were the only source of vegetables for urban dwelling Australians.